3 Ways To Improve Your Website For Better Conversions

 Your website is there to sell.
-Sure it should look great, and make your readers laugh sometimes.
-It should have amazing photography, easy to blog posts, and great product and sales pages.
-But never forget, your website is there to sell.
-In this article, you’ll learn the top 3 ways to improve your website for better conversions rate.
+Sure, it should look great and sometimes make your readers laugh.
+It should have fantastic photography, easy-to-blog posts, and excellent product and sales pages.
+But never forget: Your website is there to sell.
+In this comprehensive guide, you’ll learn the top three ways to improve and optimize your website conversions rate, boosting web leads and making more sales.

 The Problem With Most Websites Is…

-They are created by a web designer.
-(No offense to web designers.
-I am one too.)
-Most web designers are focused on design, and not on your business goals.
-Unfortunately, your website is not online just to look good, it’s there to sell (just repeating myself so you don’t forget).
+A web designer creates them.
+(No offense to web designers—I am one, too.)
+Most web designers are focused on design and not on your business goals.
+Unfortunately, your website is not online just to look good; it’s there to sell (I’m repeating myself so you don’t forget).

-Designers love to make stunning graphics and amazing scrolling, parallax pages, with all manner of bells and whistles.
-They enjoy design.
-Who can blame them?
+Designers love to create stunning graphics and amazing scrolling parallax pages with all manner of bells and whistles.
+They enjoy design, and who can blame them?

-What they normally don’t do is: drive your visitors to your website goals through the strategic use of website elements and SEO.
+They usually don’t drive visitors to your website goals through the strategic use of website elements and SEO.

-The designer, or their employer, is focused on the job at hand – website creation, not on your actual goals.
+The designer, or their employer, focuses on the job at hand – website creation, not on your goals.
 That is why I approach web design differently, with the end in mind (sales).
 And you should too.

 How Can You Make Sure To Fix Your Website?

-Here are some of the many ways you can improve your website to help get you more customers via your website.
+Here are some of the many ways you can improve your website to attract more customers.
+Comprehensive guide to learn the top 3 ways to improve and optimize your website conversions rate, boosting web leads & making more sales.

 1 Focus On Your Homepage For Better Conversions

-The most popular page on your website is often the homepage, so it is crucial that you are driving visitors to your main business goal from there.
+The most popular page on your website is often the homepage, so you must be driving visitors to your primary business goal from there.
 This goal could be:

 - Learning more about your business